jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    This setting determines the maximum number of times Trafficserver does a redirect follow location on receiving a 3XX Redirect response for a given client request.

+   .. note:: When :ts:cv:`proxy.config.http.number_of_redirections` is set to a positive value and |TS| has previously cached a 3XX Redirect response, the cached response will continue to be refreshed and returned until the response is no longer in the cache.

    .. note:: In previous versions proxy.config.http.redirection_enabled had to be set to 1 before this setting was evaluated.
 Now setting :ts:cv:`proxy.config.http.number_of_redirections` to a value greater than zero is sufficient to cause |TS| to follow redirects.

 .. ts:cv:: CONFIG proxy.config.http.redirect_host_no_port INT 1
+   :reloadable:

    This setting enables Trafficserver to not include the port in the Host header in the redirect follow request for default/standard ports
    (e.g. 80 for HTTP and 443 for HTTPS).
 Note that the port is still included in the Host header if it's non-default.